rpaigt/cs6250narada/README.md

 B,2.2.2.2
 C,3.3.3.3

 these are the neighbours node names and ip addresses separated by a comma.
+The first line/node is the current host itself.

 neighbours.txt

 format
-A
 B
+C

-these are the adjacent nodes.
+these are the nodes adjacent to the current host.

 Create a network using some VM's and fill in the ip addresses.
 Add print statements wherever neccessary and figure out if the updates are propagating directly.